 What’s the best filling for an almond flour quiche crust?

 Here’s a general quiche filling recipe for a 9-10 inch quiche: Whisk 8 large eggs with 1/3 cup of unsweetened almond milk (or regular milk if you prefer), 3/4 teaspoon sea salt, and a few spins of freshly ground black pepper.
 Use 10 eggs if you’re making a 12-inch quiche.
-Stir in 2 cups of cooked and cooked veggies, such as onions, leeks, broccoli, or spinach.
+Stir in 2 cups of cooked and cooled veggies, such as onions, leeks, broccoli, or spinach.
 If desired, add 1/3 cup shredded or crumbled cheese.
 Pour into the cooked and cooled quiche filling.
 Bake at 350°F for 25-35 minutes, or until the center of the quiche is completely set.
 Serve hot, warm, or at room temperature.

 - 2 cups almond flour